mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

-# This supplemental file contains the hybrid phasing and mode amplitude results and the inputs required to compute them.
+# Hybrid phasing and mode amplitude results.

 All the relevant quantities are stored in the following format: